 The Moderator of the General Assembly says peacemaking has never been more urgent following the atrocities in Paris which have left hundreds of people dead and seriously injured.
 The Church has come together in response to the terrible events to pray for the victims and show support for all those affected.

-Full statement: Church of Scotland website
+Prayer for Paris: Church of Scotland website

 URC letter of solidarity to churches in France